1976 NBA Finals: Phoenix Suns

 The Phoenix Suns entered the NBA as an expansion team in the 1968–69 season.
-Prior to 1976, they only made the playoffs once, losing to the Los Angeles Lakers in the first round of the 1970 NBA Playoffs.
-Before that the Suns lost a coin flip to the Milwaukee Bucks to determine the fate of Kareem Abdul-Jabbar's new team prior to the 1969 NBA draft.
+Prior to 1976, they only made the playoffs once, losing to the Los Angeles Lakers in the first round of the 1970 NBA playoffs.
+Before that, the Suns lost a coin flip to the Milwaukee Bucks prior to the 1969 NBA draft, losing out on selecting Kareem Abdul-Jabbar.
 Phoenix ultimately selected Neal Walk, who became a bust.
 The Suns redeemed themselves in the 1975 NBA draft by selecting Alvan Adams fourth overall.

-With Adams fortifying the center position, and with new addition Paul Westphal and Dick Van Arsdale providing the scoring punch, the Suns reached the playoffs for only the second time, finishing with 42 wins.
-The Suns defeated the Seattle SuperSonics in six games of the conference semifinals, before achieving a major upset in dethroning the previous year's champions the Golden State Warriors in seven games.
-The Suns made it to their first NBA Finals.
+With Adams fortifying the center position, and with new addition Paul Westphal and Dick Van Arsdale providing the scoring punch, the Suns reached the playoffs for the second time, finishing with 42 wins.
+The Suns defeated the Seattle SuperSonics in six games in the conference semifinals, before achieving a bigger upset in dethroning the previous year's champions, the top seeded Golden State Warriors in seven games.
+The Suns reached their first NBA Finals.

 Boston Celtics

-The Boston Celtics were seeking to make up for the lost opportunity they squandered in the 1975 NBA Playoffs.
+The Boston Celtics were seeking to make up for the lost opportunity they squandered in the 1975 NBA playoffs.
 That year, they finished with 60 wins, but lost to the Washington Bullets in the conference finals.
-They kept the core of the team that won the 1974 NBA Finals, but made some tweaks, such as the trade of Westphal to Phoenix for Charlie Scott.
+They kept the core of the team that won the 1974 NBA Finals, but made some tweaks, including trading Westphal to Phoenix for Charlie Scott.
 The Celtics won 54 games in the 1975–76 season, then defeated the Buffalo Braves and the "Miracle of Richfield" Cleveland Cavaliers in six games each to reach their 14th NBA Finals.
 Boston was seeking its 13th NBA title.